 Related: 7 Tax Tips for the Self-Employed

 Big deductions for business meals, travel, and entertainment are always ripe for audit.
-A large write-off will raise red flags if the amount seems too high for the business.
+Deducting expenses is perfectly valid if they’re legitimate for your business’s operations.
+But a large write-off will raise red flags if the amount seems too high to be a legitimate business expense for that company.

 Related: Tax Deductions for Self-Employed Business Owners

-The IRS is scrutinizing rental real estate losses for those who claim to be real estate professionals.
+Frequently, the IRS decides to scrutinize rental real estate losses for those who claim to be real estate professionals.
 You must meet two requirements: (1.)
 More than half of the personal services are performed in real property trades or businesses in which you materially participate, and (2.) you perform more than 750 hours of services in real property trades or businesses in which you materially participate.

 Taxpayers who operate a business from their home are entitled to deduct the portion of their home that is dedicated to operating the business.
 The IRS believes that many taxpayers use this deduction as a means of writing off personal expenses, so they carefully scrutinize tax returns that claim the home office deduction.